The Ultimate Guide To Penetration Testing

 The rise of digital transformation has brought unprecedented efficiency to businesses, but it has also increased their vulnerability to cyber-attacks.
 A 38% surge in cyber-attacks in 2022, including ransomware and supply chain breaches, highlights the growing need for rigorous cyber threat mitigation.
 With the shift to remote work and cloud-based services, these risks have grown exponentially.
 IBM’s 2023 report revealed the average cost of a data breach has climbed to $4.45 million, further amplifying the urgency for businesses to bolster their defences.
 Traditional security measures like firewalls are no longer enough.
 Businesses need proactive strategies, such as penetration testing and vulnerability scanning, to detect and address vulnerabilities before attackers can exploit them.

 Unlike passive approaches, ethical hacking goes a step further—testing your defences by simulating what a real-world attacker would do, providing deep insights into potential threats.
-These proactive methods help organisations identify weak spots and fortify their systems against the ever-evolving threat landscape.
+Penetration testing can be conducted on a computer system, in addition to networks and web applications, helping organisations identify weak spots and fortify their systems against the ever-evolving threat landscape.

 What exactly is Penetration Testing?

-Penetration testing simulates cyber-attacks on a business’s systems to expose weaknesses that attackers could exploit.
-Unlike automated vulnerability scanning, which identifies potential risks, penetration testing attempts to exploit them, providing a deeper understanding of how these weaknesses can be used against the business.
+Penetration testing simulates cyber-attacks on a business'’s systems to expose weaknesses that attackers could exploit.
+Unlike automated vulnerability scanning, which identifies potential risks, penetration testing attempts to exploit them to gain access to sensitive information or secure systems, providing a deeper understanding of how these weaknesses can be used against the business.
 This hands-on approach helps organisations strengthen their defences against real-world threats.

 Case study: How Kennards Hire strengthened their cyber security